-You can also apply for assistance for things like necessary medical help, glasses and support to buy textbooks in connection with an education.
+You can apply for assistance for things like necessary medical help, glasses and support to buy textbooks in connection with an education.

 If you are entitled to live at a reception centre, you will be given money while you live there.
 You will be paid what is called the basic amount.
 You do not need to apply for the basic amount.